pythonpune/pythonpune.github.com/_posts/2012-12-08-launching-website.md

 ---
-layout: default
+layout: entry
-title: Launching website for pythonpune
+title: Website for pythonpune
 category: blog
 ---

-Website launch for pythonpune
+We've created a website for pythonpune.
+Hope this helps put together various information about pythonpune and its activities and discussions in one place from where it can be referred to easily.